ThePoddi/kick-start/README.md

-# kick-start
+# kickstart
-Easy project kick-start for small web projects.
+Easy project kickstart for small web projects.

 ## Scripts
 - `npm run build` Compile and minify all assets.
 Uses styl, js and img and fonts tasks.